Burnhamville Township, Todd County, Minnesota

 Burnhamville Township is a township in Todd County, Minnesota, United States.
 The population was 751 at the 2000 census.
+By the 2020 census the population had risen to 773.

 History

-Burnhamville Township was organized in 1870, and named for David Burnham, an early settler.
+Burnhamville Township was organized in 1870, and named for David Burnham, an early settler who had been a blacksmith at the Winnebago Indian Agency in Long Prairie prior to homesteading in the township just after the Civil War.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.0 sqmi, of which 31.6 sqmi is land and 3.4 sqmi (9.76%) is water.